Pussycat Doll Ashley Roberts Exposes Chest In Slipped Down Robe

-Ashley Roberts showed fans how she’s making the “robe life” a little more glamorous in a stunning new photo shared on social media this week.
-The Pussycat Dolls singer flashed her chest in a gorgeous shot posted on January 14 as she posed in a white robe and hair towel.
+Ashley Roberts showed fans how she's making the "robe life" a little more glamorous with a stunning new photo shared on social media this week.
+The Pussycat Dolls singer flashed some skin in a gorgeous shot posted to Instagram on January 14 as she posed in a white robe and hair towel.

-The 39-year-old former I’m a Celebrity… Get Me Out of Here! contestant appeared to sit in her bathroom as she promoted a tanning product.
-She stunned in black sunglasses with sparkles along the frame that showed the reflection of her ring light and also sported large, dangly earrings as her robe slipped down over her left shoulder to show off her tanned décolletage.
+The 39-year-old former I'm a Celebrity...
+Get Me Out of Here! contestant appeared to sit in her bathroom as she promoted a tanning product.
+She stunned in black sunglasses with sparkles along the frame that showed the reflection of her ring light.
+She also sported large, dangly earrings that rested on her collarbone.
+Her robe slipped down off her left shoulder to reveal her tanned décolletage.

-Ashley posed with her mouth open as she rocked glossy lips and placed her right hand on her neck to give a look at her dark manicure and a heart tattoo on her wrist.
+Ashley posed with her mouth open.
+She placed her right hand on her neck, giving fans a look at her dark manicure and a heart tattoo on her wrist.

-Her skin glowed as she sat in front of a counter top with the products sitting next to a small plant in a pot.
-Above her was a mirrored cabinet that was lit from underneath as she rested on her back and head on a wall with her hair pulled up into a large white towel.
+Her skin glowed as she sat in front of a counter top, with the products sitting next to a small potted plant.
+Above her was a mirrored cabinet which was lit from underneath.
+She rested her back and head against a wall and had her hair pulled up in a large white towel.

 The upload proved popular, amassing more than 13,600 likes and over 320 comments.